 - Settlement or Lawsuit under the Jones Act — In order to maintain a Jones Act claim or lawsuit, you have to prove fault on the employer.
 In addition to maintenance and cure, your employer may owe you damages for the things you have lost because of your injuries.
 To recover you must prove fault on the fault of the employer or unseaworthiness of the vessel.
 If you can prove liability, you are entitled to recover damages designed to make you whole under the law.
 These Jones Act damages include the seaman’s right to recover past and future lost wages or economic damages, pain and suffering, mental anguish, disfigurement and medical expenses.

 - Third (3rd) Party Lawsuit against Negligent Contractors, Suppliers and Other Legal Entities — there are many situations in which other parties may have been negligent in causing your injuries other than your employer’s own negligence or the unseaworthiness of the vessel.
 In those situations a separate 3rd party lawsuit may be filed.
 This may be filed with the Jones Act cause of action or independent of it.

-If you are a seaman and have been injured on a ship or vessel and your employer is not paying your medical bills, refusing to send you to a medical specialist or not paying your maintenance, then contact a maintenance and cure lawyer for a Free Confidential Consultation at 1-800-468-4878.
+In these types of cases, if a court finds there was no justification for your employer’s failure to pay your maintenance and cure benefits, your employer may be held liable for punitive damages as well as attorney’s fees.
+If you are a seaman and have been injured on a ship or vessel and your employer is not paying your medical bills, refusing to send you to a medical specialist or not paying your maintenance, then contact a Jones Act maintenance and cure lawyer for a Free Confidential Consultation at 1-800-468-4878.